Custom Event Notification Template¶

 - Embedded DQL queries should be placed at the beginning of the template

-- Query result names (here
+- The query result name (here is

 dql_data